Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

 In summary, you have reviewed the following takeaways in this tutorial

-- Easy migration from a DDR based application to a host memory-based application
+- Easy migration from a DDR-based application to a host memory-based application

-1. Kernel linking switch change
+   - Kernel linking switch change
-2. Host code change
+   - Host code change

 - Comparing and understanding Profile and Application timeline
 - A host memory-based paradigm can help to eliminate the data transfer burden from the host.
-In some use cases this might help to boost overall application performance.
+In some use cases, this might help to boost overall application performance.

 -----------------------------------------------------

-Copyright © 2020-2023 Advanced Micro Devices, Inc
+Copyright © 2020-2023 Advanced Micro Devices, Inc.

 `Terms and Conditions <https://www.amd.com/en/corporate/copyright>`_